ePages-de/google-app/README.md

-# Smart Shopping App Homepage
+# Smart Shopping App

-ePages integration for Google Smart Shopping
+This repository hosts the app home page for the ePages integration for Google Smart Shopping.

 ## Requirements